 All the livestock sections were well attended.
 The numbers being shown were much the same as in past years.
 This year we hosted the Scottish Limousin Club Grand Prix so had some additional entries from around the country for this.
 Sheep entries were up, mainly as a result of the sheep committees decision to split the Bluefaced Leicester classes into crossing and traditional type.The horse section proves ever popular on both the Friday and Saturday of the Show although we may have to look at some way to restrict spectators from wandering around the rest of the field on the Friday when the stands are setting up for the Saturday.

 Jim Milby was this year’s recipient of the J M Rome award.
 Jim recently retired from the Dumfries NFU office which he had run to great effect for many years.
 There were also 8 long service awards, a great achievement for all those individuals providing great service and stability to both their employers and their families alike.

 Once again there were a number of car boot sales held at Park Farm, a circus, the Beltie Beer Festival, vintage machinery rally and also a horse show.

 Many thanks to the many sponsors of the show and the trade stands and livestock exhibitors without whom the show would not be possible .
 Also, to the Directors, Stewards and Attending Members whose continuing dedication and hard work ensure the smooth running of the show.

 Thank you to everyone who came to the Show in 2017.
-Details for the 2018 Show will appear here as they are available.
+Details for the 2018 Show, which is on Saturday 4th August, will appear here as they are available.